 Filling an important need

-The Hui O Ka Wai Ola program is a living breathing example of how nonprofit organizations can effectively work with government agencies to stretch the agencyʻs resources and capabilities.
+Hui O Ka Wai Ola is a wonderful example of how nonprofit organizations can effectively work with government agencies to expand the agency’s resources and capabilities.

 We add to the data collected by the Department of Health with our testing that keeps a close eye on changing water quality conditions that can harm our coral reefs.

-Our community-based program regularly gathers data about sediment, nutrients in the water, temperature, pH and more along Mauiʻs south and west shores.
-In 2018, our program expanded to include 41 locations.
-In 2019, we expanded our program to include testing for enterococcus bacteria at our South Maui testing sites.
+Our community-based program regularly gathers data about sediment, nutrients in the water, temperature, pH and more along Maui’s south and west shores.

-As of August 2024, our Hui O Ka Wai Ola program monitors 39 sites.
-After looking closely at the data our volunteers have gathered since June 2016, our Hui O Ka Wai Ola Technical Committee recommended eight sites to “pause” and one site to discontinue for one or more of the following reasons: we have a good understanding of their water quality dynamics, these sites have little to no pollution or fluctuation, no management is currently underway for contributing land based pollution, and/or no permanent funding is available to continue monitoring these sites.
+In 2024, Hui O Ka Wai Ola monitors water quality at 39 sites.
+This number can change periodically as sites may be “paused” or discontinued for one or more of the following reasons: we have a good understanding of their water quality dynamics, these sites have little to no pollution or fluctuation, no management is currently underway for contributing land-based pollution, and/or no permanent funding is available to continue monitoring these sites.

 The Technical Committee also added one site, Kahekili Two, which is north of the previously monitored Kahekili Beach Park site and is closer to the influence of the Lahaina Wastewater Treatment facility.